 Big City Films, a previous Knight Art Challenge winner, along with The Michigan Roundtable and other collaborators will identify a pop-up museum location, manage safety renovations with a local contractor, and supervise movie theater comfort installations, to deliver an impactful experience through a nuevo-museum event.

-The Abandon Museum tells the story of our sad housing history while highlighting individuals working now to change the narrative to one of hope and inclusion.
+This Abandon House: A Pop-Up Museum tells the story of our sad housing history while highlighting individuals working now to change the narrative to one of hope and inclusion.